Willy Adames Player Props: Brewers vs. Mariners

-The Milwaukee Brewers, including Willy Adames (hitting .237 in his past 10 games, with two doubles, two home runs, eight walks and five RBI), battle starter Logan Gilbert and the Seattle Mariners at T-Mobile Park, Tuesday at 9:40 PM ET.
+The Milwaukee Brewers and Willy Adames, who went 2-for-5 with a double, a home run and three RBI last time out, battle Marco Gonzales and the Seattle Mariners at T-Mobile Park, Wednesday at 4:10 PM ET.

-In his previous game he had a one-hit performance (1-for-5) against the Mariners.
+In his last game, he collected three RBI (going 2-for-5 with a double and a home run) against the Mariners.

 Willy Adames Game Info & Props vs. the Mariners